fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ### RAID controller

-![M5210 RAID Controller][m5210 image]
+![ThinkSystem RAID 930-8i RAID Controller][930 image]

-Platform server is recommended to use one M5210 RAID controller per SR650 server.
-The ServeRAID M5210 and M5210e SAS/SATA Controllers are high performance 12 Gb SAS controllers for internal disk storage.
-They are part of the ServeRAID M Series family that offers a complete server storage solution consisting of RAID controllers, cache/flash modules, energy packs, and software feature upgrades in an ultra-flexible offerings structure.
+The ThinkSystem RAID 930 family of internal 12 Gbps SAS RAID controllers are high-performance RAID-on-chip (ROC) adapters.
+These adapters support RAID levels 0/1/10/5/50/6/60 as well as JBOD, and include an extensive list of RAS and management features.

+The family is comprised of four adapters:

+1. The ThinkSystem RAID 930-4i supports up to four internal SAS and SATA drives
+2. The ThinkSystem RAID 930-8i supports up to eight internal SAS and SATA drives
+3. The ThinkSystem RAID 930-16i supports up to 16 internal SAS and SATA drives
+4. The ThinkSystem RAID 930-24i supports up to 24 internal SAS and SATA drives

-For more information, see [product guide][m5210 product guide].
+For more information, see [product guide][930 guide].

 ### Disk configurations